jkkummerfeld/website-source/content/post/crowdsourcing-services.md

 These fell into a few categories:

 - Crowd providers, which directly connect with workers.
+- Crowd enhancers, which provide a layer on top of the providers that adds features (e.g. active learning, nice templates, sophisticated workflows).
 - Annotation tools, which are designed to integrate with crowd providers (or your own internal workers).
-- Crowd enhancers, which provide a layer on top of the providers that adds features (e.g. active learning, nice templates, sophisticated workflows).
+- Interfaces, which make it easier to use one of the crowd providers.

-I decided not to break the list into parts because it was sometimes unclear whether a service was using their own crowd or providing a layer over another, but I have roughly sorted them.
+I decided not to break the first two categories apart because it was sometimes unclear whether a service was using their own crowd or providing a layer over another, but I have roughly sorted them.
 Where possible I have included pricing, though some services did not make it easy to find.
 Take note of the description in each case because the data collected varies substantially.
 Also note that many tasks can be structured as a classification task (e.g. "Is this coreference link correct?"), making many of these services more flexible than the 'text classification' label below may seem (though structuring your task so costs don't explode may require some thought).